jstayton/jquery-manifest/README.md

 Manifest
 ========

-A jQuery plugin that greatly improves the user experience in selecting multiple values for a single form field.
+A jQuery plugin that adds delight to selecting multiple values for an input.

 The _recipients_ field in an email app is a perfect example.
 You _could_ just offer a plain text input field, requiring the user to manually separate each